 Intel and AMD have teamed up to knock Nvidia off their mobile GPU perch, and deliver on the promise of sleek and powerful gaming laptops.
-That means the new AMD Vega M-powered G-series CPUs can outpace a GTX 1060 Max-Q machine while using less juice.
+That means the new AMD Vega M-powered Kaby Lake G CPUs can outpace a GTX 1060 Max-Q machine while using less juice.
 Excited yet?

 Check out our pick of the best CPUs for gaming you can buy right now.

-It's the first week of January and the Christmas truce is well and truly over - the hardware wars can begin again in earnest.
-CES has seen the opening salvos being fired; just as Nvidia are started their opening press conference of the big tech show Intel announced their plans to break Nvidia's stranglehold on the mainstream mobile gaming market.
+CES saw the opening salvos being fired this year; just as Nvidia are started their opening press conference of the big tech show Intel announced their plans to break Nvidia’s stranglehold on the mainstream mobile gaming market.

 Machines sporting Intel’s new Radeon-powered processors will start to appear from March onwards.
 Intel’s own Hades Canyon NUC mini-desktop will ship in late-March.

-There are two main variants of the Vega M graphics core - one with 20 CUs and 1,280 GCN cores and another with 24 CUs and 1,536 GCN cores.
+There are two main variants of the Vega M graphics core at the heart of the Kaby Lake G chips – one with 20 CUs and 1,280 GCN cores and another with 24 CUs and 1,536 GCN cores.
 Both have 4GB HBM2 as standard.
 All the CPU components will be four-core, eight-thread, even the Core i5 parts.

 They’re using the older Kaby Lake 14nm design for the CPU parts of the G-series chips, with a semi-custom Radeon Vega chip plumbed in via PCIe 3.0.
 The Vega M is connected to the HBM2 memory via Intel’s own EMIB interconnect.